TheBot-Lab/TalkToMeBot/README.md

-# Talk-to-Me
+# Talk-to-Me Chat Bot Project
-A chat bot project
 A website that features at least six chat bots, but there could be more.
 Each bot will have a different design and personality.

 The purpose of this project is the learn more about chat bots and the variety of places we can use them.